jerhon/hs-pi-camera-service/README.md

 Take a look in there if you wish to modify.

 Camera
-* Interval - The interval between which picture snaps.
+* Interval - The interval between picture snaps.
-* Timeout - Amount of time before a picture is considered.
+* Timeout - Amount of time before a picture is considered timed out.
 * Width - The width of the captured image.
+0 = Maximum Width
 * Height - The height of the captured image.
+0 = Maximum Height

 ## TODO